fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

-compile the linear representation of the nodes save for the easy case where there's just a single root node we're interested to evaluate; otherwise, all the intermediate node values will not be available, since they will be computed by Numba.)
+compile the linear representation of the nodes save for the easy case where there's just a single root node we're interested to evaluate; otherwise, all the intermediate node values will not be available, since they will be computed by Numba using machine code and there is no way for us to observe their value.)

 ## frontend/ir.py: Intermediate DAG Representation